 2. Refrigerate the dough after every step.

-- Chill dough immediately after mixing so that the flour can absorb all the liquid.
+- Wrap and chill dough immediately after mixing so that the flour can absorb all the liquid.

 - Chill it after rolling it out and lining the pie pan, to relax the dough and prevent it from shrinking in the oven.